braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/roku/initial_sdk_setup.md

 # Initial SDK Integration

-Installing the Braze Roku SDK will provide you with basic analytics, segmentation, and engagement functionality.
+Installing the Braze Roku SDK will provide you with basic analytics and segmentation functionality.

 ## Step 1: Add Files